Domagoj0311/fajfar_portfolio/README.md

-# fajfar_portfolio
-Data Analytics Porfolio
+# Fajfar's Porfolio
+## Moj prvi Tableau Project

+This is a project using Tableau.